 Chicks Already Understand How To Socialize

 With these survival skills also comes a set of good habits in the form of social skills.
-Granted, these won’t stop them from being bullied by other chickens, but it does allow them to interact with each other and safer animals around them.
+Granted, these won’t stop them from being bullied by other chickens when they are introduced to the rest of the flock, but it does allow them to interact with each other and other chickens around them.

-If you still feel uncomfortable when you first get the chicks, introduce them to the food and water stations by picking them up and softly dipping their beaks into the products.
-They chicks should be smart enough to understand for the next time.
+If you still feel uncomfortable when you first get the chicks, introduce them to the food and water stations by picking them up and softly dipping their beaks into the dishes.
+The chicks should be smart enough to understand the next time.

 Overall, enjoy their independence.
-Before you know it, they’ll be mature and ready to be among the other hens in your yard.
+Before you know it, they’ll be mature and ready to be among the other hens in your coop and in your yard.

 - Chicks don’t need mother hens because they instinctively know how to find food and water.